unternet-co/web-applets/README.md

 - **Local-First:** Runs in your environment, keeping your data under your control
 - **Composable:** Applets can work together, sharing context and state
 - **Open Standard:** Designed for interoperability, not platform lock-in

+Web Applets aims to do for AI-enabled software what the web did for documents - create an open platform where anyone can build, share, and connect applications.
+We believe the future of software should be built on open collaboration, not tight integration with closed platforms.

 ## Example